-If teams do not have a referee they can go to http://tinyurl.com/p4qlbc6 and complete the online form.
+If teams do not have a referee they can go onto the league admin site and request one in the edit teams/players tab.
 Referees will have access to see all the request submitted.
 So teams putting in requests early will hopefully benefit.
-The idea is to see if this will help clubs and refs.
-It allows clubs to make sure information is all present and send in advance notifications and refs can log into the system at times to suit them to find games.
-Any ref wanting a fixture will contact the clubs – clubs are reminded to check the referees name against the list of registered refs with the League (which is on the League website).
+It allows clubs to make sure information is all present and send in advance notifications and refereess can log into the system at times to suit them to find games.
+Once a referee has accepted a game, an automatic email will be sent to prompt you to send them details of the kick offs.

-This means requests go to the referees quicker and the refs can manage when they look at the requests.
-It also helps with late requests, because refs looking for a game can view all the request if they find themselves available to ref at late notice.
+This means requests go to the referees quicker and refereess can manage when they look at the requests.
+It also helps with late requests, because refereess looking for a game can view all the request if they find themselves available to ref at late notice.

-If both teams cannot find a referee with a League ID card then they must agree on a stand in official.
+If both teams cannot find a referee with a League ID or CFA ID Card card then they must agree on a stand in official.
 A stand in official CANNOT referee on a regular basis

 League Referee ID Card